 The Board of Deacons is active in many areas providing service and care to members of our congregation and community who were in need.
 All of the Deacons have the responsibility to make calls and visits to members of the congregation and keep informed on those who need help.

-Here are some of the ministries our Deacons support: Card Ministry, Arranging Meals for Those in Need, Receptions for Memorial Services, Providing Transportation, RPC Food Cupboard, Communion, and Holiday Food Baskets.
+Here are some of the ministries our Deacons support: Sending Cards, Arranging Meals for Those in Need, Hosting Receptions for Memorial Services, Providing Transportation, Preparing for and Serving Communion, and Holiday Food Baskets.

 A significant amount of the Deacon effort revolves around providing food for those with limited resources to feed themselves and their families.
-We have a bin in the Narthex to collect food for the St Michael’s Church food pantry, Several Deacons and at holiday time, the Salvation Army provides names of community families in need.
+We have a bin in the Narthex to collect food for the St Michael’s Church food pantry, At holiday time, the Salvation Army provides names of community families in need.
 The Board of Deacons organizes fund-raising to provide money for holiday food baskets for these families.

 Our Board of Deacons is ready to be of service to all members of our congregation and community throughout the year.